abgutierrez24/Choose-Your-Own-Adventure/README.md

 * Open and run main.cpp
 * Enter name when prompted
 * Game relies on inputting 1 or 2.
 * Some unit testing tequires user-input.
-Please tead instructions printed out for unit tests.
+Please read instructions printed out for unit tests.

 <!-- Add information about your project.
 Such as detailed description, known bugs and user operation instructions.